Skip to main content

 Use a property hunter if:

-• You lack time to search
+• You haven't the time to search actively

-• You want off-market access
+• You want access to off-market properties

 • You're an expat or buying remotely

-• You want expert negotiation
+• You want expert negotiation on your side

-• You're buying in a competitive market
+• You're buying in a tight, competitive market

-An agency may suffice if:
+An agency may be enough if:

 • You have plenty of free time

-• You know the market perfectly
+• You know the market inside out

 • You're an experienced negotiator

-• The market is fluid, not competitive
+• The market is calm and not competitive

-• You're searching a very limited area
+• You're searching in a very limited area

 Frequently asked questions